 When you walked through the doors you would immediately notice that we had round tables, no pews or side by side chairs in a theater style format.
 Our meetings felt more like a Sunday School group or a gathering at someone’s home.
 Conversations and interaction was part of our time together, even during the teaching time I would encourage questions in real time.

 CrossHope Chapel was a nondenominational church fellowship that began meeting on January 6, 2011, as a casual gathering on Sunday morning in a community room of the Ryan’s Restaurant on Rangeline Road near I-10 in Tillman’s Corner, Alabama.
 The manager allowed us to use the room at no cost if we ordered their buffet breakfast, which we did and enjoyed, but after several weeks we all seemed to have gotten our fill of that buffet.

 We soon moved our meetings to my home in west Mobile, Alabama and after one year we leased a retail office space on Schillinger Road South.
 In 2016 we moved to a bigger location on Lifeline Court near the intersection of Airport Boulevard and Snow Road in west Mobile, Alabama.

-Our season of church ministry will end in August 2022, following the COVID pandemic’s negative impact on our attendance and my return back into hospital chaplaincy that includes a move across the Bay.
+Our season of church ministry has come to an end on this day, August 28, 2022, in part because of the COVID pandemic’s negative impact on our attendance and a calling on my heart to return back into hospital chaplaincy.

-The season of church ministry, from 2011 to 2022, was very meaningful and outside-the-box from the traditional congregations I had previously served as pastor.
-However, for all who have found grace growing in Christ through this fellowship, I am “confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ” (Philippians 1:6).
+I believe the Lord used these circumstances to direct me to the pastoral mission field that He wanted me in, because the church ministry of CrossHope Chapel was a great joy for me.
+I will forever cherish the people and memory of those who found grace growing in Christ through our Chapel doors, and to you all I am “confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ” (Philippians 1:6).